oslokommune/ren-besoksteller-gjenbrukstasjoner/README.md

 First make sure that the repository resides in the raspberry pi's home directory, e.g. path to repository is `home/pi/ren-besoksteller-gjenbrukstasjoner`.

-Then run `sudo nano -----` and update the file with the following content:
+Then run `nano .config/lxsession/LXDE-pi/autostart` and update the file with the following content:
 ```
-@lxterminal -e /home/pi/ren-besoksteller-gjenbrukstasjoner/start_trigger.sh
+@lxterminal -e bash /home/pi/ren-besoksteller-gjenbrukstasjoner/start_trigger.sh
 ```